 By Amanda Gardner

-“We know that red meat is not as good as other protein sources,” says Karen Congro, a registered dietitian at the Brooklyn Hospital Center, in New York City.
+“We know that red meat is not as good as other protein sources,” says Karen Congro, a registered dietitian on the Brooklyn Hospital Center, in New York City.
 “Now we actually have the numbers to put next to them.”

-The study “doesn’t mean that red meat is a horrible thing,” says John Bisognano, MD, the director of outpatient cardiology at the University of Rochester Medical Center, in N.Y.
+The examine “doesn’t mean that red meat is a horrible thing,” says John Bisognano, MD, the director of outpatient cardiology on the University of Rochester Medical Center, in N.Y.
 “People like to eat, and all you can hope to do is shift them a little bit away from foods that may have less of a benefit to them to those that have more of a benefit to them.”